John F. Germany Public Library

-John F. Germany Public Library is the flagship library of the Tampa-Hillsborough County Public Library System (THPL), as well as a member of the Hillsborough County Public Library Cooperative, and a member of the Tampa Bay Library Consortium.
+John F. Germany Public Library is the flagship library of the Tampa-Hillsborough County Public Library System (THPL).
+It is part of the Hillsborough County Public Library Cooperative and the Tampa Bay Library Consortium.

-Located in Downtown Tampa, Florida, the 140,000 sq. ft. library acts as the central reference and resource center for THPL, as well as the local library branch.
-John F. Germany Library is the largest in the THPL System and houses several special collections.
+Located in Downtown Tampa, Florida, the 140,000 sq. ft. library acts as the central reference and resource center for THPL and its local library branch.
+John F. Germany Library is the largest in the THPL System and features a creative space known as the HIVE, which houses several special exhibits on history, genealogy, and more than 20,000 photographs.
+The library also features a children's play area and a station with more than 470 models, tools, and learning aids available for checkout.

-The library features a creative space known as the HIVE and has various special collections including a Florida History collection, Genealogy Collection, and more than 20,000 photographs in the Burgert Brothers Collection.

-The library also features a children's play area and the Realia Collection with more than 470 models, tools, and learning aids available for checkout.

 History

 Carnegie Library

 In 1912, the City of Tampa received a grant from the Carnegie Foundation to start development on a building for a main Tampa library on Seventh Avenue.
 Architect Fred J. James designed the building, and the physical work was completed on the facility on June 30, 1915.
 However, the opening of the facility was delayed for two years due to funding constraints.
 On April 17, 1917, the Tampa Public Library opened to the public with a collection of 3,800 books.

 The Carnegie building on Seventh Avenue served as the main library's building until the need for a larger building became a necessity with the increase of population in Tampa to 400,000 people.
 The Tampa City Council, along with community aid, began plans for a new building.
 The new building, located less than one mile away from the original Carnegie building, began in 1965 and is still in use today.